Some people describe Shared Lives as being 'like fostering for adults'.

 How does Shared Lives work?

-The type of placement depends on the needs of each individual customer, so it means that it can be completely flexible to those who need it.
+The type of placement depends on the needs of the person using the scheme, so it means that it can be completely flexible to those who need it.
 This also means there are always countless different opportunities available for Shared Lives carers, whatever your existing commitments.

-- Long term/permanent placements - customers live in their carer's home on a long-term basis.*
+- Long term/permanent placements - people live in the carer's home on a long-term basis.*

 - Short term respite breaks - for anything from one night to a few weeks at a time.
 It could be a 'one-off' or a planned, regular break.*